(konishi) Translators: andrei introduction:

 Su? suzume!

-We said that!
+We already that!

 We did not!
 Did we?